 - Imperial Cinema

-We live in Montreal and know it very well!
+Indeed, we live in Montreal and know it very well!
 This Tourist Scavenger Hunt is dear to us as we get to share our “neighborhood” with you.
-We hope you’ll enjoy it!
+So, we hope you’ll enjoy it!

 - Starting point: in front of the Desjardins Complexe, at 150 Saint-Catherine St, Montréal, QC H2X 3Y2